tankfeud/norx/README.md

 The wrapper consists of two parts:

 * The low level wrapper `wrapper.nim` created by Futhark from the ORX headers.
 It uses "C types" and is automatically generated as much as possible from the C header files.
 * The high level `norx.nim` module created by hand to use Nim style and Nim types as much as possible.
+This is the module you should import in your Nim code, it also exports the low level wrapper.

 The only things you need to compile a Nim ORX game is this Nimble module and the ORX dynamic library files (`liborx[p|d].so|dll`) in a proper library path.
 However, for debugging etc it's more practical to also have the full ORX clone with ORX C sources etc.